 If you are considering upgrading your older phone system, you will be pleased to know that there are many affordable voice over IP phone systems available that can use your existing network infrastructure while still providing all the new, state of the art features that help enable ministry.
 Enable Ministry Partners has experience helping churches of all sizes identify and install the voice over IP phone system that best suits their specific needs.
 Whatever your specific needs, Enable can assist you in identifying the most appropriate phone system.

-Enable has established a partnership with Digium and we are able to provide, install and support the Switchvox family of VoIP products.
-We are always sensitive to our church partners’ stewardship obligations, and Digium’s cost to value relationship is exceptional.
-Digium’s products include many of the features you would have to pay extra for with other vendors, yet Digium’s products come at less cost than comparable phone systems from other vendors.
+Enable has established a partnership with Sangoma and we are able to provide, install and support the Switchvox family of VoIP products.
+We are always sensitive to our church partners’ stewardship obligations, and Sangoma’s cost to value relationship is exceptional.
+Sangoma’s products include many of the features you would have to pay extra for with other vendors, yet Sangoma’s products come at less cost than comparable phone systems from other vendors.

 Many of our church partners utilize digital signage to increase communication and enable ministry.
 The signage required can range from or a large colorful road side sign with a scrolling RSS feed, to a small kiosk display that rotates through a simple slide deck, or anything in between.
 Enable Ministry Partners has deep experience in helping our customers to identify, purchase and install the best digital display technology for their specific needs.
 Whether you need a large outdoor network-connected sign or a remotely manageable TV based display, we have products and partners to meet your needs and a team of Enable Ministry engineers who are very familiar with the pros and cons and usability of each solution.
 Whether your goal is to attract, guide or inform, we can help you select and install a digital signage solution that meets your unique ministry goals and your unique environment.